Phoshi/TWiME/readme.md

 [Window Rules]
     Window Rules are quite simple, they follow this format:
-    WindowClass.WindowTitle.rule=value
+    WindowClass.WindowTitle.WindowStyle.rule=value
     Where Window Class is the window class, window title is the window title, and both allow wildcard matches (*).
+WindowStyle is the style to match - "0" will match all styles.
     The rule can be:
         tag - defines what tag the window should default to
-        stack - defines what position in the stack the window should open at - ovverides the default above
+        tag[1-9] - defines more tags to show on stack - defines what position in the stack the window should open at - ovverides the default above
         monitor - defines what monitor the window should open on, as an index where the primary monitor is 0
         ignore - set this to completely ignore the window and don't take it into account for anything
+        noResize - Tile this window, but don't ever assert width and height.
+Not a great effect, but some windows don't take force resizing well.
+        stripBorders - Defines whether to strip the title bar and window frame.
+It will be put back as TWiME quits.
     A window can have multiple rules, they are all applied.

 [Display Specific Rules]